AgnieszkaPiszcz/shop/readme.md

 ## Shopping website

+This is a repository of a shopping website created using Python and Flask, and Bootstrap on the frontend.

 # Installation

 To run the website, Python3.8 or higher and sqlite3 are required, and python dependencies must be installed: